Quality of life indicators - measuring quality of life

 Overall experience of life

 Overall assessment of one’s life is measured using three sub-dimensions: life satisfaction (cognitive appreciation), affect (a person’s feelings or emotional states, both positive and negative, typically measured with reference to a particular point in time) and eudaemonics (a sense of having meaning and purpose in one’s life, or good psychological functioning.).
 This is in line with the OECD guidelines on Measuring Subjective Well-Being.
-These indicators were collected within the 2013 EU-SILC Ad-Hoc Module (available in 2015) and the data collection is being repeated in the 2018 EU-SILC Ad-Hoc Module (available in 2020).
+These indicators were collected within the 2013 EU-SILC Ad-Hoc Module (available in 2015) and the data collection has been repeated in the 2018 EU-SILC Ad-Hoc Module (which became available in 2020).

 As highlighted above, it remains difficult to measure the quality of life of (European) citizens but preliminary results show it is worth going beyond GDP figures.
 A multidimensional approach is necessary to get a more comprehensive view of quality of life and avoid any misleading conclusions.